 Why were you surprised that he reached out?

-Because I’ve been wanting to work with Drake for a while.
-We hung up a bunch of times, I’ve probably posted maybe five pictures we took together, but we never worked together.
+I’ve been wanting to work with Drake for a while.
+We hung out a bunch of times, I’ve probably posted maybe five pictures we took together, but we never worked together.
 He hit me at like four in the morning.
 That alone was a surprise.
 I’ve been wanting to work with him for a while, but we never did anything.
 He’s a fan of my music, I’m a fan of his music.
 He had my voice on his last album, from a BET skit.
 He had me on there talking.
 And on “Look Alive,” he used some lines from us on that song.
 That’s a song we also spent money off of.
 I knew he was fu**ing with my stuff, I was fu**ing with his stuff forever.
 I always thought he was one of the best artists out, so it was perfect.

 ...I’m glad we did it now instead of earlier, to be honest.
 Because it probably wouldn’t have been the right song.
 This song is hard as fu**!
 Real hard!
 I went in and I deleted all my Instagram posts, and this was going to be the song I came back with.
 But nah, he killed that motherfu**er.